 Vintage Poster: QUEEN MARY & QUEEN ELIZABETH Artist: Hoertz, Frederick J.

-Interested in this item?
+Interested in this poster?
 Find out more details, and ask questions using our online Inquiry Cart.

 Queen Mary is an ocean liner that sailed the North Atlantic Ocean from 1936 to 1967 for the Cunard Line (then Cunard White Star Line).
 Built by John Brown and Company, Clydebank, Scotland, she was designed to be the first of Cunard's planned two-ship weekly express service from Southampton to Cherbourg to New York, in answer to the mainland European superliners of the late 1920s and early 1930s.
 After their release from World War II troop transport duties, Queen Mary and her running mate RMS Queen Elizabeth commenced this two-ship service and continued it for two decades until Queen Mary's retirement in 1967.